lizsvr/lizsvr/README.md

 🔹 Experimenting with simple Android apps

-✨ motto: “Make it real, make it work.”
+✨ Motto: “Make it real, make it work.”